Antoine Dupont: Early life

-Professional career
+Club career

 In 2014, Dupont joined Castres in the Top 14 after the relegation of Auch in the 2013–14 Rugby Pro D2 season.

-In November 2016, Stade Toulousain announced Antoine Dupont's recruitment for the 2017–18 season.
+In November 2016, Stade Toulousain announced Dupont's recruitment for the 2017–18 season.

-In 2019, Dupont won the Top 14 with Toulouse after defeating Clermont Auvergne 24-18 in the 2018-19 final.

-In May 2021, Dupont won the European Rugby Champions Cup with Toulouse after defeating La Rochelle 22-17 in the 2020-2021 final.
+In 2019, Dupont won the Top 14 with Toulouse after defeating Clermont Auvergne 24–18 in the 2018-19 final.
+In May 2021, Dupont won the European Rugby Champions Cup with Toulouse after defeating La Rochelle 22–17 in the 2020-2021 final.
 As captain, he lifted the trophy after the final whistle.
-In the same year, Toulouse completed the domestic and European double winning the Top 14 for the 2nd time beating La Rochelle 18-8 in the final.
+In the same year, Toulouse completed the domestic and European double winning the Top 14 for the 2nd time beating La Rochelle 18–8 in the final.

-He was awarded the World Rugby Men's 15s Player of the Year in 2021.
+In April 2023, he became the first player since records began in 2019 to record five try assists in the Champions Cup fixture in as his side went on to beat Sharks 54–20 in the quarter finals of the competition.

+In May 2024, he won man of the match in the 2024 Champions Cup final defeating Leinster 31–22 at the Tottenham Hotspur Stadium to win the trophy for the second time in his career.
+He also went to win player of the tournament.
+In October 2024, he also become Top 14 player of the year at La Nuit du Rugby.

+In December 2024, he got four try assists in the opening round of the 2024-25 Champions Cup as his side went on to beat Ulster 61–21.
+This record was just the second time since 2019 that a player had recorded four or more try assists in the competition, having only been beaten by his other tally of five assists just over a year earlier.
+Although he did not play in the final because of injury, Toulouse again won the Top 14 final defeating Bordeaux Bègles.